 The first thing to understand about flying private charter is that the flight schedule revolves around you.
 You won’t need to check your airline for a formal flight agenda, and you can set your own timing.
 If you have a time you need to reach your destination, charter companies can work around this and cater to any needs.
 This means you have more flexibility when it comes to planning your trips.
 Say goodbye to red-eye flights and rushing to meet your next flight, and say hello to travel on your own terms.

-Because private charters are smaller than commercial aircrafts, you have more options for where you can land and take off.
+Because private charters are smaller than commercial aircraft, you have more options for where you can land and take off.
 They can land on shorter runways, and that means you have more freedom to choose an airport close to your destination.
 Depending on your chosen charter company, you have a lot of options for where you can fly.

 There are two main ways to save time when flying private.
 First, you don’t have to worry about excessive security.
 If you’re flying international, your passport details will be cleared in advance.
 You don’t have to wait in long security lines once you reach the airport.
 You’ll simply go through a brief security checkpoint before you’re on your way.